mschuchard/jenkins-devops-libs/README.md

 Additionally, you can pare down the libraries available from this repo and then load those in yourself from your own git repo or otherwise.

+Note also that a library will not be developed to compete against a good existing plugin (e.g. Ansible), or a good existing library (e.g. Fabric8).
+These and any future libraries will exist to fill a gap in the existence of a good Jenkins Pipeline plugin or library for a software tool.

 ## Retrieve and use with Disabled Sandbox

 Basically, if you have the GitHub Branch Source plugin installed, then you can [load a specific version](https://jenkins.io/doc/book/pipeline/shared-libraries/#library-versions) like: